-Update: Sadly, we’ve learned that Marty Balin has passed away.
-Here’s the interview we did with him earlier this year (March 2018).
+Update: Sadly, Marty Balin passed away in September 2018.
+Here’s the interview we did with him in March 2018.

 Singer/songwriter Marty Balin has had a historic career as one of the lead singers & songwriters for the legendary rock bands, Jefferson Airplane & Jefferson Starship.
 He has been inducted into the Rock & Roll Hall of Fame for being a member of Jefferson Airplane.
 In addition, he’s had a successful solo career with hit singles and albums, and he’s continuing to record new albums.